Trump On Rex Tillerson Reportedly Calling Him 'A Moron': I'd Beat Him In An IQ Test

 Later that day, Trump said that he appreciated Tillerson showering him with praise.
 Despite rumblings that Tillerson may be on his way out, the president said he has “total confidence in Rex.”

+“No, I didn’t undercut anybody.
+I don’t believe in undercutting people,” Trump said.

+The president has repeatedly undermined Tillerson’s diplomatic efforts, contradicting his top diplomat and admonishing him on Twitter.

-Trump on Tuesday is scheduled to have lunch with Tillerson and Defense Secretary Jim Mattis.
+Trump met with with Tillerson and Defense Secretary Jim Mattis for lunch Tuesday.

-Note: This story has been updated to include comments from Sarah Huckabee Sanders, as well as additional comments from Trump and Nauert.
+At a press briefing that afternoon, White House press secretary Sarah Huckabee Sanders told reporters Trump’s comment was merely “a joke, nothing more than that,” and that the president “never implied that the secretary of state was not incredibly intelligent.”

+Sanders repeated that Trump “has full confidence in the secretary of state.”